Impelon/artifactcache/README.md

 ```

 Using/Importing the library should be the same.
 The ability to do this is mostly mentioned out of "historical" reasons, as this project originates as a [part of one of my other projects](https://github.com/Impelon/log-summarization/tree/6c72f1f3b139b63fdfaa386f262ff5086da37a52/code/util/localcache).
-One possible advantange of using the library it this way:
+One possible advantage of using the library it this way:
 You can store library models and other artifacts within your local repo without needing a [virtual environment](https://docs.python.org/3/library/venv.html) - and without the need to specify a central default location.
 Any downloaded artifacts will be automatically ignored. ([See below](#git-submodule-behaviour).)